 Your parrot will heal from a small chip or crack.
 Small chips in a parrot’s beak are normal, especially when they’re young.
 The beaks of young parrots are more fragile than adults, hardening and strengthening as they grow.

 To an extent, a parrot can regrow its beak.
 If there’s a minor crack or chip, the beak will grow in to heal this fissure.
 As long as the beak is in one piece, it can seal itself together.

-Since parrots’ beaks are made of bone, they heal just like bones.
+Since parrots’ beaks are made of bone, they heal in the same way as bones.
 The two broken pieces must have contact with each other.
 However, that’s not always the case.
-A parrot cannot regrow its beak if:
+A parrot can’t regrow its beak if: